 Could My Dog Have Another Type Of Intestinal Parasite?

 Although not as common in dogs as worms, a couple of other types of intestinal parasites can cause similar symptoms.
 These include Giardia, a protozoan parasite, and Coccidia, a parasitic bacteria.
-Dogs can contract both from eating infected dog feces or from contaminated surfaces.
+Dogs can contract infections both from eating infected dog feces and from contaminated surfaces.